GNitschke/CMPM163Labs/README.md

 The city in Bioshock Infinite ispired me to make a city floating in the clouds, using another layer of noise to seperate out the heights.

+My partner did not respond so I was unable to complete the check in.

 lab 7:
 https://drive.google.com/file/d/1409rpF1EuCz8vkQW13lrYZ6uRicG9rsj/view?usp=sharing